Kathleen Scott: 1920s

-In November 1919 Scott met Edward Hilton Young, an M.P with a distinguished war record, and they married in March 1922, the ceremony taking place in the crypt of the Palace of Westminster.
+In November 1919 Scott met Edward Hilton Young, an M.P. with a distinguished war record.
+They married in March 1922 with the ceremony taking place in the St Mary Undercroft crypt of the Palace of Westminster.
 Later the same year the couple attended the Hague conference on trade with Russia together.
 Her second son, Wayland Hilton Young, who became a writer and politician, was born the following year.
 Marriage to a politician suited Scott who had long counted several leading statesmen, most notably Asquith but also Lloyd George, Austen Chamberlain and Stanley Baldwin, among her social circle.
 Asquith, even when Prime Minister, frequently visited Scott's studio and regularly wrote to her.
 Her bust of Asquith is in the Tate collection in London.

 From 1927 Scott and her family lived at Leinster Corner near Lancaster Gate in central London overlooking Kensington Gardens, in a house once owned by J. M. Barrie.
 The property had a coach-house, which she converted into a two-storey high studio, and a large garden where she worked on monumental pieces in the open air.
-These included a larger than life-size bronze statue of Baron Delamere, on a ten foot base, costing £2,000, for Nairobi, Kenya.
+These included a larger than life-size bronze statue of Thomas Cholmondeley, 4th Baron Delamere, on a ten foot base, costing £2,000, for Nairobi, Kenya.

 Later life

-Scott's 1929 solo exhibition at the Greatorex Gallery in central London received favourable press reviews and included portrait sculptures of, among others, Lord Reith, Viscount Simon and Anthony Bernard.
+Scott's 1929 solo exhibition at the Greatorex Gallery in central London received favourable press reviews and included portrait sculptures of, among others, John Reith, 1st Baron Reith, John Simon, 1st Viscount Simon and Anthony Bernard.
 Throughout the 1930s, despite bouts of ill health, Scott continued to work and travel.
 She visited Italy in 1930 and 1936, attended the Paris Salon in 1932 and, most years spent some weeks in Switzerland with her sons.
 She created a plaque depicting Queen Mary for the ocean liner of the same name, made busts of George V and Neville Chamberlain, a memorial for Poets' Corner and a statue of the actor Sabu.